-“But it’s important to remember that insect repellent needs to be applied like sunscreen — to all exposed skin.
-A dab here or there won’t provide enough protection.”
+You can also opt for natural, plant-based repellents like citronella or tea-tree oil; though these need to be reapplied more frequently.
+“It’s important to remember that insect repellent needs to be applied like sunscreen — to all exposed skin.
+A dab here or there won’t provide enough protection," says Dr Webb.

-Mosquitoes hate the smell of mint.
-Place mint plants around outdoor areas, or alternatively, you can spray some mint oil on your body.
+Turns out, mosquitoes hate the smell of mint.
+Place mint plants around outdoor areas (or grow it yourself!) or alternatively, you can spray some mint oil on your body.

 Turn the fan on

-The American Mosquito Control Association says mosquitoes are weak fliers, so a fan on the deck is a great way to keep the critters at bay.
+Luckily, mozzies are naturally weak fliers – so a fan on the verandah or deck is actually a great way to keep the critters at bay (and keep you cool at the same time!).
 The New York Times also reports that the breeze from a fan "disperses the human emanations that allow female mosquitos [the gender that bites us] to zero in on us."
 It’s really that simple.